PSLmodels/OG-Core/docs/book/content/theory/government.md

   We do not know the steady-state wage, interest rate, household labor supply, and savings *ex ante*.
 So the income $factor$ is an endogenous variable in the steady-state equilibrium computational solution.
 We hold the factor constant throughout the nonsteady-state equilibrium solution.

-(SecTaxfootnotes)=
-## Footnotes

-  [^taxcalc_note]:`Tax-Calculator` is available through an open source repository [https://github.com/PSLmodels/Tax-Calculator](https://github.com/PSLmodels/Tax-Calculator) as well as through a web application [Tax-Brain](https://compute.studio/PSLmodels/Tax-Brain/), hosted by [Compute.Studio](https://about.compute.studio/).
-Documentation for `Tax-Calculator` is available at [https://taxcalc.pslmodels.org/](https://taxcalc.pslmodels.org/).

-  [^interpolation_note]: We use two criterion to determine whether the function should be interpolated.
-First, we require a minimum number of observations of filers of that age and in that tax year.
-Second, we require that that sum of squared errors meet a predefined threshold.

-  [^param_note]: We assume that whatever parameters the tax functions have in year 10 persist forever.

 #### Consumption taxes